 - MAT 125 (4 units)

-- Select four courses with a BIO, CHM, CIS, CS, or PHY prefix.
+- Select four courses with a BIO, CHM, ISM, CS, or PHY prefix.
 Any prefix may be used more than once.
 BIO 100, BIO 154, CHM 130, BIO 300, recitation courses, and courses used to satisfy Liberal Studies requirements cannot count toward this Psychology requirement.
 (12-16 units)

 - Additional psychology coursework (6 units)